-The company knows its target audience well, and all the products presented in the stores fall into the shopping cart.
+The company knows its target audience well, and all the products presented in stores end up in shoppers’ carts.
 The Target logo demonstrates the energy and focuses on the brand’s success.

 Target: Brand overview